MFAshby/slack-term-c/README.md

 Works on linux, YMMV on any other platform.

-Dependencies: tcc, libc, json-c, sqlite3.
+Dependencies: tcc, libc, sqlite3.
 Install these through whatever package manager you use.

 Just execute the bash script.
 ```bash